Autoencoding Conditional Neural Processes for Representation Learning: Experiments

-Having observed qualitatively that the context sets/PPS induced by \ppsvae\ do indeed appear to capture meaningful features, we conduct further analyses to quantify how meaningful they can be.
-We do this through the lens of classification, by probing both the context set/PPS (\(\ym\)) as well as our abstractive latent (\(\bm{a}\)) to see how well they capture class-relevant information. \textbf{NOTE:} We do not seek to achieve SOTA classification performance---that is neither our claim, nor our intention.
-We simply use classification as a mechanism by which we evaluate how much autoencoding a CNP results in capturing class-specific information in different variables.
+Having observed that the context sets/PPS do indeed appear to capture meaningful features, we conduct further analyses to quantify how meaningful they can be.
+We do this through the lens of classification, by probing the context set/PPS (\(\ym\)) (in in-distribution and out-of-distribution settings) to see how well it captures class-relevant information.
+Note that we simply use this as a mechanism to evaluate how well the model captures class-specific information; we do not attempt to engineer a SOTA classifier.

-\paragraph{PPS baselines:} To evaluate the utility of the context set/PPS we find it sufficient to use $\ym$.
-Additionally employing the location variable~\(\xm\) did not provide any benefits.
-For all the datasets we set $M=60$.
-As the base classifier, we employ the Resnet-18 \citep{7780459} architecture, training each instance entirely from scratch.
-The first baseline employs the whole image~\(\bm{y}\) (denoted Image), and is used as a yardstick to see how well a restricted context set does.
-The second baseline employs a random selection of context points~\(\ym\) (denoted PPS-RAND) to provide an indicator of how meaningful a more informative selection of context set can be.
-Given the discussion in \cref{sec:related_work} of how the VQ-VAE can be seen as a selective codebook, but without spatial meaning, we employ it as an additional baseline to see how the constraint of spatial relevance affects classification performance.
-Additionally, as a pre-processing step, we rescale all inputs to the Resnet-18 model (including the PPS locations) to 224\(\times\)224, and enforce them to have 3 channels.
-For the VQ-VAE in particular, we use an additional convolutional layer to map its latent representation to the required input shape.
+\paragraph{PPS.} To evaluate the utility of the context set/PPS \(\ym\) suffices (also referred to as points).
+Using the location variable~\(\xm\) did not provide further benefit.
+For all the datasets we set $M=128$, which is $\approx$ 3.13$\%$ of the original number of pixels.
+As an additional experiment, we augment $\ym$ at inference time by adding to each pixel in $\ym$ 8 neighbouring pixels---creating 3x3 tiles after pre-training.
+We call these post-hoc tiles.
+This achieves two things: (1) increase the amount of information in the latent without re-training the model and (2) test if the points in $\ym$ represent content well enough for a task and if surrounding points help.
+This augmentation increases the size of PPS to $\approx$ 28.13$\%$ of the original number of pixels.

-\paragraph{Abstractive latent baselines:} In \Cref{sec:model} we introduce the abstractive latent variable~\(\bm{a}\) to both allow the model to be more flexible, and to provide a better handle on controlling the distribution of possible arrangement of context sets.
-To test how well this latent actually captures high-level information about the image, we employ a vanilla VAE as a baseline, using its latent~\(\bm{z}\) to classify data.
-The classifier employed is a simple 3-layer MLP, with the ReLU activation function.
+\paragraph{Baselines.} The first baseline employs the whole image~\(\bm{y}\) (denoted Image), and is used as a yardstick to see how well a restricted context set does.
+The second baseline employs a random selection of context points~\(\ym\) (denoted PPS-RAND) to provide contrast against a more informative selection of context set.
+Given the discussion in \cref{sec:related_work} of how the FSQ/VQ-VAE can be seen as a selective codebook, but without spatial meaning, we employ it as an additional baseline to see how the constraint of spatial relevance affects classification.
+Finally, we use PPS-CAE to benchmark global vs instance-specific context sets.